apache/tomcat/modules/openssl-foreign/README.md

 jextract is now available in its own standalone repository.
-Clone `https://github.com/openjdk/jextract` in some location and checkout the branch that supports Java 20.
+Clone `https://github.com/openjdk/jextract` in some location and checkout the branch that supports Java 21.
 Please refer to the instructions from the repository for building.
+It should be the `panama` branch.

 This step is only useful to be able to use additional native APIs from OpenSSL or stdlib.